mizdra/inline-fixture-files/docs/api/inline-fixture-files.createiff.md

 ## createIFF() function

 Create fixtures in the specified directory.
-The path separator must be in POSIX format (`/`<!-- -->).
-Use of Windows path separator is an undefined behavior.

 **Signature:**